sweetest-framework/sweetest/GUIDELINES.md

         instance.users += backendFakeUser
     }

-    // This verifies the expected call to the fake fun thenEmailWasChecked(email: String) {
+    // This verifies an expected call to the fake fun thenEmailWasChecked(email: String) {
         verify(instance).checkEmail(email)
     }